There are all sorts of reasons why this might happen, but the result is almost always lots of extra stress and difficulties for everyone involved.

 Disagreement resolution can help people to come to agreement about the following.

-In these cases, the disagreement will be with the Local Authority or Clinical Commissioning Group, rather than the early years setting, school, or college.
+In these cases, the disagreement will be with the Local Authority or Integrated Care Board, rather than the early years setting, school, or college.

 If you think that disagreement resolution is something you would like to use, contact